Manage Stress to Keep Asthma in Control

 - Practice relaxation techniques.
 Performed regularly, relaxation techniques such as deep breathing exercises, progressive muscle relaxation and imagery can successfully relieve physical and emotional stress and tension.

 - Exercise most days of the week.
 Physical exercise is a quick and easy way to relieve stress-related tension.
 Aerobic exercise has been shown to increase chemicals in the brain that positively affect your mood.
+If your asthma is triggered by exercise, start slow.
 Stretching also reduces stress by relaxing tense muscles.

 - Spend time with friends and family.
 Balancing work and play is important.
 Plan ahead.
-Set aside time to spend with significant others if you find that work is starting to take over your life.
+Set aside time to spend with those you love, and whose company you enjoy.

 - Arrange for time alone each day.
 Even 10 minutes alone allows your inner voice to surface, which helps put things into perspective.

 - Get enough sleep each night.
-Lack of sleep can leave you moody, tense and less prepared to deal with stressful situations.
+Lack of sleep can leave you feeling out of control.
+It can make it difficult to regulate your emotions.
+Lack of sleep can leave your body feeling tense and you may feel less equipped to deal with stressful situations.

 - Eat three balanced meals each day.
 Too much stress can drain your energy, leaving you weak, fatigued and feeling even more stressed!
 Avoid foods that make stress worse such as caffeine, alcohol and refined (processed) foods.
 Instead, increase your body's supply of the nutrients needed to handle stressful situations.
 Choose fruit, vegetables, whole grains, lean meats and low-fat dairy products.